People

 Teaching

-As Programme Director for the MA in Art Museum and Gallery Studies Programme (AMAGS) since 2016 I have brought a wide range of innovative approaches to teaching management and leadership.
-In the AMAGS MA Programme my teaching includes leading modules and leading projects within modules contributing content to other modules supervising MA research projects (dissertations) and as a supporter of the placement module bringing in several art institutions as new placement partners (including Dulwich Art Gallery, Hepworth Wakefield, the Henry Moore Institute, Hospitalfield, Jupiter Artland and others).
-I have been the module leader teaching exhibition curating interpretation and programming in Curating Now (2016-21) collections management art handling object biography and iconoclasm in Managing Art Collections (2016-19); and I have been teaching the practice of curating art exhibitions and project management in curating the student exhibition for Entering the Field (2016-21).
-I have also contributed to the modules Becoming Expert and Managing Art Collections lectures on the history of art history and the value and impact of early art historical methodologies.
+I bring into my teaching a wide range of innovative approaches to teaching, management and leadership.
+In the Art Museum and Gallery Studies (AMAGS) MA Programme, my teaching includes leading modules and leading projects within modules, contributing content to other modules, supervising MA research projects (dissertations) and as a supporter of the placement module, bringing in several art institutions as new placement partners (including Dulwich Art Gallery, Hepworth Wakefield, the Henry Moore Institute, Hospitalfield, Jupiter Artland and others).
+I have been the module leader of Curating Now, teaching exhibition curating, interpretation and programming, and for Managing Art Collections, focusing on collections management, art handling, object biography and iconoclasm; I have taught the practice of curating art exhibitions and project management in curating the student exhibition for Entering the Field (2016-21).
+I have also contributed to the module Making Art History, focusing on the history of art history and the value and impact of early art historical methodologies.

 Press and media